amh312/Antimicrobial_utility/README.md

 ***Reproducing the study***

+Please note that this code will exactly reproduce the clinical prediction model results of the study and descriptive data (scripts 1-8 and 12), but scripts 9 and 10 run probability-weighted randomly-generated discrete choice experiment results, so the results from scripts 9-11 will randomly vary each time the code is run.

-To reproduce the study, all csv files above must be stored in the working directory, and list that directory in place of #FILEPATH# in the script(s) marked with an asterisk below.
+To run the code, the *"DCE_characteristics.csv"* file must be stored in the working directory, and list that directory in place of #FILEPATH# in the script(s) marked with an asterisk below.
 The scripts must then be run in this order:

    1. **UF_packages&setup.R***
    2. **UF_cleaning.R**